RonGreenberg/print-binary-tree-to-console/README.md

-# print-binary-tree-to-console
+# Print Binary Trees to Console.

-Printing a binary tree to console in C++.
+This repository contains C++ code that implements a functionality to horizontally print a binary tree to console as follows: